15th International Scientific Wadden Sea Symposium

 Importance of science for the management of the Wadden Sea World Heritage inthe context of climate change

 One of the current key challenges of the Trilateral Wadden Sea Cooperation is climate change, including sea level rise.
 The forthcoming ISWSS will focus on the urgent questions: How will the Wadden Sea ecosystem respond to climate change?
 What effects will it have on biodiversity, species composition and food webs?
 What effects will it have on the neighbouring Wadden Sea region?
 What management options are available?
 How can the Outstandig Universal Value (OUV) of the Wadden Sea be preserved?
 How will the touristic pressure on the World Heritage Site change?
 We also want to link to the United Nations Decade of Ocean Science for Sustainable Development (UN Decade of the Ocean), which runs from 2021 to 2030 and represents a “once in a lifetime opportunity” for nations to work together to generate the global ocean science needed to support the sustainable development of our shared ocean.

 Invited are scientists, conservation managers, policy-makers, non-governmental organizations and students working in the Wadden Sea.
-The deadline for the call for abstracts is 30 September 2020.
+The event is postponed form 23-26 March 2021 to 30 November-3 December 2021.

 More information: www.waddensea-worldheritage.org/ISWSS15